cfpb/hmda-platform/Documents/API.md

     }
     ```

-All endpoints below require two headers (see "Authorization" section below for more detail):
+All endpoints in the `/institutions` namespace require two headers (see "Authorization" section below for more detail):
 * `CFPB-HMDA-Username`, containing a string
 * `CFPB-HMDA-Institutions`, containing a list of integers